pankaj-creator/College-Assignments/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-<a href="Coding Stuffs/Web Technology Lab/loginform.html">WT lab: Validation Form</a>
+<a href="../main/Coding Stuffs/Web Technology Lab/loginform.html">WT lab: Validation Form.</a>

 ### Markdown